We Love Doodles

 4. Sheltered Paws Dog Rescue

 Sheltered Paws Dog Rescue is a non-profit organization largely supported by volunteers and donations from the community.
-This shelter doesn’t specialize in the Rottweiler breed, but the dogs frequently come through the Sheltered Paws system.
+This shelter doesn’t specialize in Rottweilers, but the breed frequently comes through the Sheltered Paws system.

-Check the website frequently to learn about available puppies.
-You can choose to adopt a rescued Rottweiler or foster one until their forever family comes along.
+Check the website often to learn about available puppies.
+You can choose to adopt a rescued Rottweiler or foster one until its forever family comes along.
 In any case, you’ll need to fill out an application.
 The team wants to know about your family, home, and dog experience.

 Once you’re approved to adopt a dog, you’ll be notified of the adoption fee for your particular puppy.
 Your dog will be spayed and neutered if you adopt.
 Should you choose to foster, you may be responsible for transporting your dog to have the procedure performed.
 Adoptable dogs are also vaccinated and have received deworming medication.